Manufacturers Illegally Fix Prices

 There are many variables that affect the length of this process.
-The Final Claim submission deadline us March 16th, 2020 and we should have a better idea of the timeline for these settlements shortly after that.
+The Final Claim submission deadline is June 18th, 2020 and we should have a better idea of the timeline for these settlements shortly after that.

 Who is Refund Advocacy?